 More than 10 schools from the U.S. and Mexico traveled to Baylor University in Waco, Texas, for “The Eugene Scassa Mock Organization of the Americas Summit” from Nov.
 8-10.
-Six Hilltoppers represented St. Edward’s University, including five international students, in debates and discussions over different issues and resolutions centered on countries in the Western Hemisphere and the Americas.
+Six Hilltoppers represented St. Edward’s University, including five international students, in debates and discussions over different issues and resolutions centered on countries in the Western Hemisphere.

-While this year marks the 28th occurrence of the conference, it is the second time the university has participated, with Rodrigo Nunes as their faculty adviser.
+While this year marks the 28th occurrence of the conference, it is the second time the university has participated after going on hiatus due to the COVID-19 pandemic, with Rodrigo Nunes as their faculty adviser.
 Based on the collaborative feedback Nunes received from last year’s group, he was able to prepare for this year’s conference.
 The students who were new to the event expressed how intimidating the environment was at first.

 “We were surrounded by really smart people, and at times it made me doubt myself because these people have been doing it for years,” Camila Colin, a junior from Mexico, said.
 “We only had one team.
 We’re talking about Texas State that had six teams.
 They were overly prepared.
 They knew all the languages and all the parliamentary procedures, they knew everything.
 And coming from someone doing a model for the first time — it was really hard.”